braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide/shareplay.md

 {% endtab %}
 {% endtabs %}

-### Step 2: Configure AVPlayer for In-App Messages
+### Step 2: configure avplayer for in-app messages

 In-app messages can play videos natively with some lightweight developer work.
 By doing this, you have access to all the `AVPlayerVideoController` features, such as SharePlay.
 The in-app message used for this example is a subclassed `ABKInAppMessageModalViewController` that has a custom view to embed a native video player.